qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/faq.md

 Please contact the author via email at [shokokawaii@foxmail.com](mailto:shokokawaii@foxmail.com) or QQ: 1953658489.

+#### Is the underlying layer of the C++ component library Python?
+Will there be any performance issues?

+No, it is not.
+The C++ and Python component libraries are two separate sets of code.
+The C++ component library is developed entirely with C++ Qt and has no connection to Python.
+Therefore, there are no efficiency issues.

 #### Is there a trial or subscription option for the C++ component library?

 No. C++ only supports a one-time permanent purchase model.
 The pricing plans are available on the [pricing page](/price), and you can download the pre-compiled demo program `C++_QFluentWidgets.zip` from the [releases page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases) on GitHub for testing.